 (ii.)
-Intrusion Upon Seclusion by Dell
+Intrusion Upon Seclusion

-- 53. The acts and omissions of the Defendants constitute reckless intrusions upon seclusion that would be highly offensive to a reasonable person, for which the Defendants are liable.
-The Defendants' intrusion upon seclusion arises from the following: - (i) the Defendants were reckless in that they chose not to take reasonable and adequate steps to protect Personal Information and Private Customer Information against theft, unauthorized access, disclosure, copying, or use despite the Defendants' knowledge of the obvious and serious risk of theft of Personal Information and Private Customer Information; - (ii) combined Personal Information and Private Customer Information with inadequate privacy controls in a known risk environment for Targeted Tech Support Scams; - (iii) the information breached is particularly sensitive as it includes both Personal Information and Private Customer Information involving private correspondence and records regarding the Plaintiff's and Class Members' private communications with Dell; - (iv) the intrusions are highly offensive to a reasonable person given the combination of Personal Information with Private Customer Information that was breached and sold, which increases the risk of successful fraud, Targeted Tech Support Scams and identity theft; - (v) the intrusions are highly offensive to a reasonable person given the Defendants' portrayal as a leader in technological privacy; - (vi) the Defendants knew or ought to have known that a privacy breach of Personal Information and Private Customer Information would have significant and foreseeable adverse effects on Class Members: and - (vii) the intrusions and resultant Targeted Tech Support Scams caused serious and prolonged inconvenience, frustration, psychological distress and anxiety, as well as financial loss.
+- 53. The information breached is particularly sensitive as it includes both Personal Information and Private Customer Information involving private correspondence and records regarding the Plaintiff's and Class Members' private communications with Dell. - 54.
+The intrusions are highly offensive to a reasonable person given the combination of Personal Information with Private Customer Information that was breached and sold, which increases the risk of successful fraud, Targeted Tech Support Scams and identity theft. - 55.
+The intrusions are highly offensive to a reasonable person given the Defendants' portrayal as a leader in technological privacy. - 56.
+The Defendants knew or ought to have known that a privacy breach of Personal Information and Private Customer Information would have significant and foreseeable adverse effects on Class Members. - 57.
+The intrusions and resultant Targeted Tech Support Scams caused serious and prolonged inconvenience, frustration, psychological distress and anxiety, as well as financial loss.